FabianMPunkt/Nautilus3D/README.md

 - [Chocapic V8 / V9](https://www.curseforge.com/minecraft/customization/chocapic13-shaders)

 ## Screenshots
-All these are in-game screenshots with colour-grading and a lens blur done in Photoshop
+All these are in-game screenshots with colour-grading and a lens blur added in Photoshop

 More screenshots on our [Modrinth](https://modrinth.com/resourcepack/nautilus3d/gallery)